reubeno/brush/README.md

 shell and an oracle, comparing standard output and exit codes.

-## References

-The POSIX Shell specification was the first resource we consulted.

-Other non-C/C++ implementations of an `sh`/`bash` shell provided inspiration through their existence and progress:
+## Links: other shell implementations

+This is certainly not the first attempt to implement a feature-rich POSIX-ish shell in a non-C/C++ implementation language.
+Some examples include:

 * https://github.com/shellgei/rusty_bash
 * https://github.com/mvdan/sh